amelia-ingram/amelia-ingram/README.md

 - 👋 Hi, I’m @amelia-ingram
 - 👀 I’m interested in data analytics, applied social analysis, and urban inequality issues.
 - 🌱 I’m currently learning Python and R
-- 💞️ I’m looking to collaborate on exploratory projects in urban inequality and health issues.
 - 📫 How to reach me ...[via this account].

 <!---